Indiana gas boom: Decline

-Wasteful practices rapidly depleted the gas field.
 By the turn of the century, output from the wells began to decline.
 Some flambeaus had been burning for nearly two decades; slowly their flames became shorter and weaker.
 Modern experts estimate that as much as 90% of the natural gas was wasted in flambeau displays.
-By 1903 factories' and towns' need for alternate sources of energy led to creation of numerous coal-burning electric plants.
+By 1903, factories' and towns' need for alternate sources of energy led to creation of numerous coal-burning electric plants.